The New England Journal of Medicine May 27, 2004

 Key Findings

-3. The incidence of new single-organ or multiple-organ failure did not differ significantly between the groups (P=0.85).
+2. There was no significant difference in the incidence of new single-organ or multiple-organ failure between the albumin and saline cohorts (P=0.85).

 Study Design